-As a layman, one may know what an online payment gateway does; it makes the online payments transfer possible from one party to another.
+As a layman, one may have a shallow idea about what is a payment gateway and what it does; it makes the online payments transfer possible from one party to another.
 However, technically there are two terms related to this function i.e. payment gateway and payment aggregator.
 Many would get confused between these two.
-There are many payment gateways as well as the payment aggregators in India.
+There are many payment gateways as well as payment aggregators in India.

 This piece of writing would provide some clarification on those topics.